Bow drill: History

+Bow drills with green jasper bits were used in Mehrgarh (Pakistan) between the 5th and 4th millenniums BCE to drill holes into lapis lazuli and carnelian.
+Similar drills were found in other parts of the Indus Valley civilization and Iran one millennium later.

+A popular campcraft book of 1920 attributed the invention to the Inuit.

+Construction

 The string of the bow is wrapped once around the spindle, so that it is tight enough not to slip during operation.
 In a variation called the Egyptian bow drill, the cord is wound around the shaft multiple times, or is fixed to it by a knot or a hole.

 The strap drill is a simpler version, where the bow is absent and the cord is kept taut by pulling the ends with both hands, while moving them left and right at the same time.
 In the absence of a frame, the thimble is shaped so that it can be held with the chin or the mouth.